seanpmaxwell/jet-schema/README.md

 ## Introduction <a name="introduction"></a>
 `jet-schema` is a simple, TypeScript first schema validation tool, which enables you to use your own validator functions against each property in an object.
-That way you don't have to refer to documentation everytime you want to validate some new object property.
-It also means you get to grow a list of TypeScript validator functions that aren't tied to a specific library.

 > If you're open to `jet-schema` but think writing your own validator-functions could be a hassle, you can copy-n-paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove/edit validators as needed.